louvrmat000/Portfolio/Personal project portfolio.md

 Cost: A lot of time.

-User/ Audience: Anyone who wishes to learn about trees and our planet (6+ years old to understand).
+User/ Audience: Anyone who wishes to learn about trees and our planet.

-Environmental considerations: this is for the environment, and we should strive for at least twice the number of trees here.
+Environmental considerations: this project is for awarness of the environment, and we should strive for at least twice the number of trees here.

 Function: This project's function is to make us learn about the environment, it will be hard to maintain the ideal number of trees since humans are greedy for wood.
-However, it is possible if enough effort is put in
+However, it is possible if enough effort is put in.

 Materials: Wood/ paper ironically to make the poster board.

-Size/Content: There will be a number of trees REQUIRED to keep us from dying but apart from that nothing.
+Size/Content: There will be a number of trees REQUIRED to keep us from dying.

-Impact: I want this to inspire people to help trees and plant some, no one wants to die from suffocation.
+Impact: I want this to inspire people to plant and repect trees, no one wants to die from suffocation.

+## Trees, Oxygen, and animals ##

 ### Entry 3, October 25, 2018 ###